Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/index.rst.txt

 Scene Flow
 ~~~~~~~~~~

-The Game starts with a typical simple starting menu, and the player can check for the statistic after completing each set of the game.
+The game starts with a typical simple starting menu, and the player can check for the statistic after completing each set of the game.

 .. |menu| image:: _static/index/screenshot_main_menu.jpg
     :align: middle